CThu1u-Cyber/CThu1u-Cyber.github.io/_tabs/about.md

 * **CEH**
 * **PJPT**

-> "The ocean of security is vast; the only way to navigate it is to never stop diving deeper..."
+> "The ocean of security is vast; the only way to navigate it is to never stop swimming..."